huenique/audible-youtube/.github/CONTRIBUTING.md

 5. When you're done making changes, check that your changes pass flake8, pylint, and pyright.

     ```
-    $ flake8 youtube_to_audio
+    $ flake8 audible_youtube
-    $ pylint youtube_to_audio
+    $ pylint audible_youtube
-    $ pyright youtube_to_audio
+    $ pyright audible_youtube
     ```

 ## Commit Message Guidelines
-youtube_to_audio uses precise rules over how git commit messages can be formatted.
+audible_youtube uses precise rules over how git commit messages can be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
 But also, git commit messages are used to generate the change log.
 For instructions, head over to this site: https://www.conventionalcommits.org/en/v1.0.0/.

 ```
 $ git add .